MS and Certificate of Advanced Graduate Studies in School Psychology

 - Small, highly individualized courses

-The mission of the School Psychology program is to train masters level graduates who are 1) competent in the use of data based assessment, consultation, prevention/intervention strategies and effective instruction for the promotion of optimal learning opportunities across diverse school communities, and 2) academically prepared to seek state certification as school psychologists.
+The mission of the Advanced Graduate Studies in School Psychology program is to train masters level graduates who are 1) competent in the use of data based assessment, consultation, prevention/intervention strategies and effective instruction for the promotion of optimal learning opportunities across diverse school communities, and 2) academically prepared to seek state certification as school psychologists.

 Become a competent, broadly educated, school psychologist